trawick/emptyhammock-out-of-date/README.md

   Short term plans:
   * Allow location of cache of PyPI data to be configured programmatically and on command-line
-  * Rename out-of-date.py to use underscores instead of hyphens.
+  * Rename out-of-date.py to use underscores instead of hyphens
   * Improve test coverage
-  * `tox` configuration for testing with Python 2.7 and 3.5, and fix any fallout
+  * Add `tox` configuration for testing with Python 2.7 and 3.5, and fix any fallout
   * Tag

 ## Synopsis